Florida Car Accidents: Five Things You Should Know

 The goal of this new legislative measure is to reduce PIP related litigation and insurance fraud by limiting compensation.
 Time will tell if this measure reduces — or increases — automobile accident-related lawsuits.

-If you are injured in a car accident caused by the negligent or reckless actions of another party, see your doctor within 14 days and be sure to speak with an experienced personal injury attorney.
+If you are injured in a car accident caused by the negligent or reckless actions of another party, see your doctor within 14 days and be sure to speak with an experienced Tampa car accident attorney.